 Areas of Expertise

 Launching New Ventures

 Foresight in Business and Society

-"Addressing Global Challenges with Actionable Foresight", (with Tim Balko, Chad Harms), to appear in UN PRME, 2013.
+"Addressing Global Challenges with Actionable Foresight", (with Tim Balko, Chad Harms), UN PRME, 2013.

 UND Shamrock Series Executive Presentation, "The Future of Executive Talent Development" (October 4, 2013).

 University of Notre Dame, "The Future Belongs to Entrepreneurs" (September 3, 2013).